arkovia/acts/nationality-act.md

 - allow for a safer Arkovia while protecting the dreams of immigrants
 - guide our government to allow for more organization in their services and duities

-### Section 3: Jurisdiction
+### Section 3: Administration
-`Immigration Arkovia, EGI` has jurisdiction over this Act.
+`Immigration Arkovia EGI` has administration over this Act.

 ## Part 2: Domestic Citizenship
 ### Section 1: Definition of Domestic Citizenship